Chappe telegraph

 The Chappe telegraph was a French semaphore telegraph system invented by Claude Chappe in the early 1790s.

-The system was composed of towers placed every 5 to 15 kilometers.
+The system was composed of towers placed every 5 to 15 km.
 Coded messages were sent from tower to tower, with transmission being handled by tower operators using specially designed telescopes.
 The messages were decoded once they reached their destination city.
 By the mid 19th century, the network spanned several hundred kilometres and covered most major French cities as well as Venice, Mainz and Amsterdam.

-The system was dismantled after the introduction of the electric telegraph.
+The system was replaced by the Foy–Breguet telegraph and dismantled.
 Today, about twenty Chappe towers remain, in varying states of repair.

 Design

 Diagram of a Chappe telegraph.
 The regulator is segment AB.
 The indicators are segments AC and BD.
 The mast is the vertical beam.
 At its base is the mechanical device (the manipulator), which the operator uses to form the signal and which reproduces it in miniature (segments ac and bd).

 The Chappe telegraph system embodied varying designs, with the variation partly due to technological improvements made as the system was used.